Maxic/Chip-8/README.md

               +--+      y - A 4-bit value, the upper 4 bits of the low byte of the instruction

+# TODO:
+- Graphical implementation
+- Unit tests for operation codes
+- More Testing on different ROMS

 Sources:
 - http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/
 - http://devernay.free.fr/hacks/chip8/C8TECH10.HTM